systematicquant/Python-and-Statistics-for-Financial-Analysis/README.md

-# Python-and-Statistics-for-Financial-Analysis
+# Python and Statistics for Financial Analysis

-Python and Statistics for Financial Analysis by The Hong Kong University of Science and Technology
+Hong Kong University of Science and Technology - Python and Statistics for Financial Analysis.

 Course: